sboysel/awesome-oss-research-data/README.md

 prioritize studies in which the raw data is made publicly accessible but also include research in which only high level insights are available.

+An excellent list of datasets used for empirical software engineering / mining software repositories exists at [dspinellis/awesome-msr](https://github.com/dspinellis/awesome-msr).
+Several relevant data sources from this list are included here.

 ## Archives

 - [GHTorrent](http://ghtorrent-downloads.ewi.tudelft.nl/)